animeshpande/magic-square/README.md

 This project will read a '.txt' file that contains a magic square and verify the following:
 1. The sum of all rows is the same
 2. The sum of all columns is the same
+3. The sum of rows and columns is the same

 Setup instructions:
 - Add 'src' folder as a java project